 Fried Eggs are cracked in a frying pan to cook on low heat, with the white and yolk intact.
 I use olive oil and cook them sunny side up.
 This gives you that liquid gold yolk with slightly crispy edges that are perfect for dunking a piece of toast.

-How to make a Fried Egg
+How To Make A Fried Egg

 - First, allow the eggs to come to room temperature for twenty minutes.

-- Then, heat oil in a cast iron pan.
+- Then, heat the oil in a cast iron pan.
 Once the oil is simmering, reduce the heat to low.

 - Crack the eggs into the skillet.